elsingaa/Home-Assistant-Config/README.md

-# Live in Comfort
+# Live in Comfort aka my Home Assistant Configuration
-I tried Home Assitant a couple of years ago, put it aside again, because then it wasn't there where I needed it to be.
+I tried [Home Assistant](https://home-assistant.io/) a couple of years ago, put it aside again, because then it wasn't there where I needed it to be.
 Recently I reinstalled Home Assistant to integrate all the various systems I use for controlling our home.

 In an effort to document my configuration I created this repository.

+## Base
+The base of my smart home is a Z-Wave network, created by the ZWay board for Raspberry Pi.
+Sensors and switches are controlled then through a MQTT message bus.
+To create automation and a user interface I use Home Assistant, which is running on a virtual machine on VMware vSphere.

-## My components
+## My devices, services, and software I use

 Device | Quantity | More info | Image
 --- | --- | --- | ---